-We've compiled a list of fun options that are currently available for a summer of social distancing.
+We've compiled a list of fun options that are currently available for a socially distant trip.
 Plan your own adventure and experience the great outdoors in Iberia Parish—by land or water.

 Near the southernmost part of Louisiana's delta country lie a series of five wooded "islands," which rise up above the grassy marshlands and prairies that surround them.
 From 50 to 100 feet above sea level, these areas of high ground are sitting on top of mammoth, immovable columns of salt, which hold them up above the surrounding countryside.
 These monoliths of salt are two to three miles wide and five miles or more in depth.

 Jefferson Island is one of the five islands.
 A mysterious place, the island is haunted by the legend that Jean Lafitte, the pirate, buried his treasures under the giant live oaks that would later shelter a home and garden.
 Pick up lunch from Cafe Jefferson on the island and eat near Lake Peigneur.

 Visitors can also watch a documentary on the 1980 collapse of the salt dome and browse through the gift shop before exploring the gardens.
 The Jefferson Mansion is also open for small group tours.

 Located on a coastal salt dome and ﬂanked by 25 acres of semi-tropical gardens and Lake Peigneur, Jefferson Island and Rip Van Winkle Gardens contain a manmade wetland in Rip’s Rookery, where thousands of wading birds like the brightly colored roseate spoonbill migrate each spring.